artoria-dev/data-science-lol/README.md

 ***Get familiar with the data***

 I mean understanding Riot Games' API endpoints was already hard enough though.
-But finally looking at a matches data and trying to figure a system within the 40k (fourty-thousand) lines in the JSON-dictionary is something else.
+But finally looking at a match's data and trying to figure a system within the 40k (fourty-thousand) lines in the JSON-dictionary is something else.

 ***Trial and error in small steps***